Cape Kiwanda, Oregon Coast: Complete Travel Guide, Hiking, Recreation, Safety, History

 The Dory fishing fleet is famous here.
 A tradition that goes back decades, these small boats are most remarkable for the spectacular way they land, which is by heading straight for the beach at a high speed and literally stranding themselves there.

 Safety: Stay away from ledges and do not cross the fenced areas.
 People continuously die here by doing so.
-That includes the “Punchbowl” area you look down on wild wave action from one viewpoint, and especially stay clear of the tip (where the “duck bill” rock once resided).
+That includes the “Punchbowl” area where you look down on wild wave action from one viewpoint, and especially stay clear of the tip (where the “duck bill” rock once resided).
 Kiwanda's Mighty Mysteries: Astounding, Forbidden Sights.

-Fun Details of Kiwanda
+Recreation Details of Kiwanda

 From many angles, the top is downright surreal, like something out of a Yes album cover done by Roger Dean or a Dr. Suess book.

-Lodging in Pacific City in this area - Where to eat - Maps and Virtual Tours
+Hotels in Pacific City in this area - Where to eat - Maps and Virtual Tours

 It also makes interesting noises, however.
 If the wind is whipping things up enough, parts of the cape start to sing.
 You'll hear a variety of whistling noises, likely coming from the pipes that hold the fences, but also quite possibly the wire fencing as well.
 Sights and Sounds of Cape Kiwanda